 About Adaptive Arts

-Over the past two years, we created an original, devised production of Goethe's Faust with an incredible team of core artists.
+For our last production, we created an original, devised production of Goethe's Faust with an incredible team of core artists.
 We delved into the story of Dr. Faust, who struggles to build relationships with those around him and turns to the devil to achieve greatness.
 Beyond Faust, we partnered with the YMCA/YMHA of Washington Heights/Inwood to bring a workshop of the TYA play Invisibility, or Tiny Rockets by Lauren Ferebee to their site coupled with an Professional Development.
-In this PD, we worked with educators and artists to provide tools for opening up a dialogue about and awareness of different needs within their classrooms and theaters.
-This past Spring, we hosted "I Don't Belong Here" a workshop event showcasing 25 stories from self-proclaimed outsiders.
+In this PD, we worked with educators and artists to provide tools for opening up a dialogue about and awareness of different needs within their classrooms and theaters. for our last new works night, we hosted "I Don't Belong Here" a workshop event showcasing 25 stories from self-proclaimed outsiders.
 The evening, which included many short plays focusing on characters with invisible disabilities, paved the way for an incredible community feeling as we opened up a dialogue on feeling outside of the norm.

 Through our educational outreach program, we have spoken around the country on ways to create accessible theater spaces.
 We are frequent guests at City College of New York's panel on "Inclusivity and the Arts," speaking to the disparity of arts offerings for students with disabilities and accessible theater companies and spaces.
 We have hosted multiple educational workshops for artists and educators and have gone into schools to advocate for best practices for students with disabilities using the arts, all free of charge.
 This year, we partnered with a performing arts high school in Connecticut to introduce inclusive arts to their students through a series of workshops.